Shaarika7/Walmart_Data_Analysis/README.md

 Storage: Save the data in the data/ folder for easy reference and access.

 7. Install Required Libraries and Load Data
-8.
-Libraries: Install necessary Python libraries using:
+8. Libraries: Install necessary Python libraries using:

 pip install pandas numpy sqlalchemy mysql-connector-python psycopg2

-Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations.
+9.Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations.

 10. Explore the Data